vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/README.md

 ## Overview

-`VMware.CloudFoundation.CertificateManagement` is a PowerShell module that has been written to support the ability to managed certificates across your VMware Cloud Foundatiоn instance.
+`VMware.CloudFoundation.CertificateManagement` is a PowerShell module that has been written to support the ability to manage ESXi host certificates across your VMware Cloud Foundatiоn instance.

 ## Requirements

 ### Platforms

-- [VMware Cloud Foundation][vmware-cloud-foundation] 4.4 or later
+- [VMware Cloud Foundation][vmware-cloud-foundation] 4.5 or later

 ### Operating Systems